RipKDR/harry-ferraro/CONTENT-CHECKLIST.md

 the site is launch-ready.
 Nothing here requires touching the layout or code structure — almost everything lives in two files.

 > Why placeholders?
-Your Instagram and Facebook posts are behind login and
+Your Instagram and Facebook posts are behind a login and
 > can't be pulled automatically.
 I created clean, clearly-marked placeholders so
 > the site is functional today.
 Swap in the real material when you have it.